klsember-gh/repo-branch-protect/README.md

 LOG_FILENAME = 'auto-create-branch-rules.log' # Name of log file to append to stored within the repo
 ```

-The application is currently set up to run on `http://127.0.0.1:5000`.
-This can be modified when running the web servier locally by passing in `--host` and `--port` parameters:
+To start the application, run the below, specifying the `host` and `port`:

 ```bash
 export FLASK_APP=main.py
 flask run --host=0.0.0.0 --port=8080
 ```

 Once the application is running locally, start the ngrok forwarding service